DevExpress-Examples/winforms-pdf-viewer-remove-items-from-popup-menu/Readme.md

 ## Implementation Details

-To customize items of the PDF Viewer's popup menu, handle the []() <a href="https://documentation.devexpress.com/WindowsForms/DevExpress.XtraPdfViewer.PdfViewer.PopupMenuShowing.event">PdfViewer.PopupMenuShowing</a> event.
+To customize items of the PDF Viewer's popup menu, handle the [PdfViewer.PopupMenuShowing](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPdfViewer.PdfViewer.PopupMenuShowing) event.
 This event fires every time a user opens a popup menu in the PDF Viewer.

 Each popup menu type has a unique set of bar items that are located in the bar item link collection.
-To access a bar item link collection, check the <a href="https://documentation.devexpress.com/WindowsForms/DevExpress.XtraPdfViewer.PdfPopupMenuShowingEventArgs.PopupMenuKind.property">PdfPopupMenuShowingEventArgs.PopupMenuKind</a> property value to determine the menu type and use the <a href="https://documentation.devexpress.com/WindowsForms/DevExpress.XtraPdfViewer.PdfPopupMenuShowingEventArgs.ItemLinks.property">PdfPopupMenuShowingEventArgs.ItemLinks</a> property.
+To access a bar item link collection, check the [PdfPopupMenuShowingEventArgs.PopupMenuKind](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPdfViewer.PdfPopupMenuShowingEventArgs.PopupMenuKind) property value to determine the menu type and use the [PdfPopupMenuShowingEventArgs.ItemLinks](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPdfViewer.PdfPopupMenuShowingEventArgs.ItemLinks) property.

 To hide a popup menu, clear all items from the bar item link collection.
 To remove an item from the popup menu, find the item by its command ID and then remove it.